 “Microdosing” means taking a psychoactive substance at a dose too small to be mind-altering in order to achieve more subtle effects.
-For example, a microdose of psilocybin (the “magic” in magic mushrooms) does not cause hallucinations or delusions.
-The dose doesn’t interfere with the user’s normal daily activities.
+For example, a microdose of psilocybin (the “magic” in magic mushrooms) does not cause hallucinations or delusions (which is the complete opposite of a heroic dose).
+A microdose doesn’t interfere with the user’s normal daily activities.

 Microdosing is rapidly becoming more popular but not exactly as a form of recreational drug use.
 Rather, the technique is more medicinal (though usually self-prescribed).
 It’s not unusual for users to microdose regularly only for a few weeks until their treatment objectives are met.
 Others use the technique on an as-needed basis to improve performance in some area of life.
 Besides psilocybin mushrooms, commonly-microdosed substances include LSD, cannabis, and various cannabis products, such as pure THC.

 There is very little scientific research yet as to the safety or effectiveness of microdosing.
 Basically, all anyone has to go on are surveys of microdosing users and the small amount of research already done on how traditional larger doses work.
 That means we know how microdosing different substances typically feels, and we know why people microdose and what results they think they receive.
 But we do not know whether those results can really be credited to the microdosing (as opposed to, say, the placebo effect) or what the long-term consequences of microdosing might be.

 With that uncertainty in mind, we can share some of what is known about microdosing psilocybin mushrooms, for those curious about the technique.

 Note also that in most jurisdictions taking, or even just possessing, psilocybin-containing mushrooms is illegal and carries stiff penalties.

 What Mushrooms to Microdose?